karlgray/git-scripts/README.md

 * checks out main
 * pulls from remote/main
-* creates and checks out new branch name
+* creates and checks out new branch-name
-* does push and creates upstream branch
+* does push and creates upstream remote/branch-name

 ## gitcleanup()